jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

+This book mixes Aristotle's Poetics, with Hegelian dialetics.
+Which just means I used storytelling to better understand our history, politics, and civilization.

-This book uses lots of videos and story references.
-I found familiar stories are a more natural way to explain philosophy and politics, and I think videos make points hit-home more too.
+Thus there's lots of videos and and story references.
+I think videos make points hit-home more too.
+However, please don't let your imagination run too wild with

 Keep in mind, you'll have to press play on the videos and turn the sound on/off for the GIFs.
 And of course, in all cases, all due credit goes to the media's owners.